csidarous/customer-service-bot/README.md

 ## Future Improvements

-- **Enhanced Authentication**: Further development of the authentication feature to include detailed user profiles and personalized career tracking.
 - **Advanced Job Search Capabilities**: Ongoing improvements to the RAG feature to include even more accurate and comprehensive job postings, tailored to the user's preferences and career aspirations.
+- **Structure of Chat Bot Responses**: Improve the UI of the chat bot repsones to make them more user friendly.
+- **AWS EC2 Servers**: Ensures high availability and scalability, providing a seamless user experience.
 ## Contributors

 - **[Christopher Sidarous]** - Implemented OpenAI as our chatbot API and integrated RAG to enhance the bot by feeding it additional information, such as resumes.